wp-plugins/vebra-properties/readme.txt

 First version release October 2014.

+= 1.1 =

+Released November 2014

 == Changelog ==

 * First version released 01st October 2014
 2014-11-06 : Removed php error reporting
+2014-11-19 : Fixed referencing of scripts and stylesheets and changed the way that property details are referenced to use VebraID instead of Agent Ref as the later is optional